S-a-m-K/cyclistic_case_study/README.md

 ### **Analysis Questions**

 Three questions are relevant to the future marketing program:
-1. How does Cyclistic's use differ between annual members and casual riders?
+1. How does the use of Cyclistic differ between annual members and casual riders?
 2. Why should casual riders purchase a Cyclistic annual membership?
 3. How can Cyclistic use digital media to encourage casual riders to join?

-Moreno tasked me with answering the first question:
+Mrs. Moreno tasked me with answering the first question:
-How does Cyclistic's use differ between annual members and casual riders?
+How does the use of Cyclistic differ between annual members and casual riders?

 # **Prepare**